 Holding onto your ex in any way will lengthen the time that it will take you to get over your breakup.

-You need to deactivate the part of you that believes it can’t be happy or thrive without someone else – Not strengthen it by running from taking ownership of the responsibility that you have for your own experiences in this life.
+You need to deactivate the part of you that believes it can’t be happy without a toxic person.
+Not strengthen it by avoiding the responsibility that you have for your own experiences in this life.

 HOW LONG DOES IT TAKE TO GET OVER SOMEONE?
 KILLER #5: Resistance, shutting off, and being okay with your own death.

 Surrender to the pain and feel your way through it because it is here to pass, not to stay.